- 18 years of age or above

 - Sophomore standing or above at the start of the program

-Study abroad at Tel Aviv University (TAU) for the spring semester or the full academic year.
+Study abroad at Tel Aviv University (TAU) for a semester or the full academic year.
 The study abroad academic program at TAU begins with a mandatory intensive Hebrew language course, called an Ulpan, to prepare students for life in Israel.
-Students studying at TAU for the full year will take an intensive six week Ulpan, and students joining for spring semester will take an abbreviated four-week Ulpan.
+Students studying at TAU for the fall semester or the full year will take an intensive six week Ulpan, and students studying at TAU for spring semester will take an abbreviated four-week Ulpan.

 TAU's semester course offering are designed with students’ interests and requirements in mind.
 Students with advanced proficiency in written and spoken Hebrew may join courses taught in Hebrew at TAU departments, subject to approval by the TAU International office and the relevant department.
 However, students taking these courses should be prepared to be in Israel longer as the schedule for these courses is not the same as for study abroad courses.

 The TAU Student Life Team will organize a wide variety of events and activities for study abroad students throughout the semester, including several overnight excursions within Israel.
 Examples of past activities include Tel Aviv neighborhood tours, student welcome and farewell receptions, karaoke night, international pub trivia, Israeli film nights, “Krav Maga” workshops, and much more.

 Please note U.S. citizens who study in Israel will be required to travel to the Consulate General of Israel in New York City to apply for a visa in-person prior to the start of the program and should budget for travel costs accordingly.

 The Tel Aviv University Entrepreneurship, Innovation & Business in Israel and the Entrepreneurship & Internship Study Abroad Program tracks are not approved for Penn State students.